lambdaclass/concrete/ROADMAP.md

 9. Add assumption lifecycle checks: every assumption has an owner, scope, rationale, review date, affected claims, and a diff gate when it widens.
 10. Add a trust-boundary inventory report: all `trusted`, `Unsafe`, extern, backend, runtime, and target assumptions in one machine-readable list.
+V1 is an honest report, not an auto-refactorer: show the trusted surface, the facts each boundary supports, what calls it reaches, and which claims depend on it.
+   A later "trusted-boundary shrinker" may suggest wrappers or proof targets, but suggestions must be advisory until a replayed proof/audit diff validates the smaller boundary.
 11. Add spec-adequacy gates: release policy can require reviewed spec provenance for selected claims, forbid unreviewed specs in graduated flagships, and show when a theorem is `proved_by_lean` against a